6 min read · Design

 Quick Answers

-Yes when the architecture supports it — we work alongside stone and stucco specialists; siding is the wood-accent layer of the composition.
+Yes, when the architecture supports it.
+We work alongside stone and stucco specialists; the siding is the wood-accent layer of the composition rather than the whole look.

-Usually not — the style depends on architectural elements (arches, eaves, scale) that tract homes don't have; Mediterranean costume on tract architecture rarely reads well.
+Usually not.
+The style depends on architectural elements — arches, deep eaves, scale — that tract homes lack, so a Mediterranean costume on tract architecture rarely reads well.

-Yes — well-detailed Aspyre with warm-stain reads natural at typical viewing distances; it's the right answer on Chapter 7A WUI parcels.
+Yes.
+Well-detailed Aspyre in a warm stain reads natural at typical viewing distance, and it's the right answer on Chapter 7A WUI parcels where real wood would be constrained.

 Sources